Get

 Bombay cats need daily amounts of exercise, mental engagement, and tons of social interaction.
 Pet yours, cuddle on the couch with them, and never leave them alone for long periods of time.

-If you’re thinking about adding a Bombay cat to your family, we highly recommend you do so!
+If you’re considering adding a Bombay cat to your family, we highly recommend you do so!

 See also: